slayer/idrive-docker/README.md

  - $BACKUPDIR points to the local path you need to backup.

 FIRST RUN -> CONFIGURATION
- - Open a bash console into the container.
+ - Open a bash console into the container (or docker exec -it "container" "command").
  - Execute ./account_setting.pl
    Enter user and password and other stuff.
  - Execute ./edit_supported_files.pl